Some scratches or bare patches may appear. Please continue to oil and look after the grill plate.

 - Try to avoid using metal utensils with non-stick cookware.
 The metal could potentially scratch the surface of the pan.
 Instead, try to use wooden, rubber, or plastic utensils.

 - Always read the instructions that came with the cookware to see if it’s safe to wash in the dishwasher.

-- Some scratches or bare patches may appear please continue to oil and look after the grill plate.
+- Some scratches or bare patches may appear; please continue oiling and looking after your grill plate.

-- The non-stick coating is not harmful, the coating complies with Regulation
+- The non-stick coating is not harmful and complies with Regulations.